 The grizzled road warriors often chuckled at my witticisms, but if they stepped out of line, Stage Coach would take the handset and put them in their place.

 One morning, when Dad was at the end of his night shift, I was dozing in the front seat and everyone else was waking up in the back seats.
 Dad picked up the CB handset and said “Breaker 1-9, this is Stage Coach.
-I just passed a bear in the median at mile marker (whatever it was).”
+I just passed a bear in the median at mile marker (X).”

 And the next sound we heard was a great baritone, “Stage Coach, this is Smoky the Bear.
 Pull that Vista Cruiser over to the shoulder.
 We’re gonna have a conversation.”
 Blue lights lit up in the back window and we children were terrified.
 We’d never had a run-in with the law!